Virtual-box-KA/chall-report/02. Email Attacks and Crime Investigation/01. Email Attack - Challenge/chall-report.md

        ```
        In here we can see, there is a <herf> tag being using direcirectng to ```http://91.235.116.230/customer/pa=
         nel_login.php?id=3D9109812001%user%service%confirmation%%yes=3Dno``` Which indicates a clear phising link.
-    3. We can conclude this is a phising email.
+3. We can conclude this is a fake email.